AgentRed16/Deathrun-Development/README.md

 -----------------------------------------------------------------------------------------------------
-# How to download stuff - Ill make it automatic in the future, but until then you will be needing to do this manually.
+# How to download stuff.
+-- Ill make it automatic in the future, but until then you will be needing to do this manually.
 If i ever update it.
 1.)
 Click on the file(s) you need to download
       -If downloading a .bls make sure to download the picture along with it-